AI-Driven Mobility Management for High-Speed Railway Communications: Compressed Measurements and Proactive Handover: AI-Based Proactive Handover Mechanism for HSR Communications

 Cell-level mobility management deals primarily with cell handovers, initiating the transition of a user's session to a new cell when the signal strength from the serving cell falls below a predefined threshold.
-Given the rapid movement in HSR communications, cell handovers occur frequently, and failures in these handovers would unavoidable compromise the user experience.
-As specified in 3GPP, the cell handover procedure relies on concrete criteria, such as event A3, which will be triggered when the difference between the layer 3 RSRP (L3-RSRP)\footnote{L3-RSRP represents the cell-level RSRP, obtained by averaging or maximizing the RSRP of all beam pairs in each cell.} measurement of the target cell and the L3-RSRP measurement of the source cell exceeds a predefined offset.
+Given the rapid movement in HSR communications, cell handovers occur frequently, and failures in these handovers would unavoidably compromise the user experience.
+Handover decision is performed by the source cell based on UE measurements.
+UE measurements should meet by certain criteria, for example, event A3 which will be triggered when the difference between the layer 3 RSRP (L3-RSRP)\footnote{L3-RSRP represents the cell-level RSRP, obtained by averaging or maximizing the RSRP of all beam pairs in each cell.} measurement of the target cell and the L3-RSRP measurement of the source cell exceeds a predefined offset.
 If the above criteria are met during the time to trigger (TTT) duration, the UE reports the measurements and the source cell initiates the handover preparation phase.
-Afterwards, the cell handover procedure initiates the execution after the UE receives the handover command message, whose task is to provide radio resource control (RRC) reconfiguration message to the target cell.
+Afterwards, the cell handover procedure initiates the execution after the UE receives the handover command message, whose task is to provide RRC reconfiguration message to the target cell.
 The specific cell handover process is shown in Fig. \ref{Handover process}.
-During state 1, the UE must sweep across all beams to acquire the L3-RSRP of adjacent cells for the TTT duration, leading to signal quality deterioration in the service cell, which are even more pronounced in HSR scenarios.